lmsac/DeepGP/README.md

 mouse_rt: The is the DeepGP model for retention time prediction trained with mouse datasets, built on top of the DeepFLR base model.

-For further details, please refer to the User Guide.docx.
+For further details, please refer to the User Guide.

 # Demo data 2
 The demo data for iRT prediction is available at the [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k).
 The demo data will also be made publicly accessible on the GitHub 'Releases' page.

 This demo data is for clear and comprehensive presentation of iRT pre-processing, calibration, model training, and prediction.
 It includes three relatively large mouse datasets.

+For further details, please refer to the User Guide.